 ”De Lang has a magnetic presence and the mahogany-toned voice is focused and used to compelling effect.” - Opera Britannia

-In 2022 he is scheduled to perform as Count Almaviva in David Pountney’s opera Figaro Gets a Divorce, in Magdeburg, Germany, Theseus/A Midsummer Night’s Dream for Opera Zuid in the Netherlands, and returning to the Leeds Playhouse for a reprise of Fredrik Egerman in A Little Night Music in July.
+2022 saw him as Count Almaviva in David Pountney’s opera Figaro Gets a Divorce, in Magdeburg, Germany; Covering Orphée in the world première of Manfred Trojahn's Eurydice - Die Liebenden Blind (National Opera & Ballet), Theseus/A Midsummer Night’s Dream for Opera Zuid in the Netherlands, and returning to the Leeds Playhouse for a reprise of Fredrik Egerman in A Little Night Music.

 This Autumn Quirijn focusses on concert repertoire with performances of baritone favorite - Brahms' Ein Deutsches Requiem in Amersfoort and Rossini's Stabat Mater in Leiden and the Concertgebouw in Amsterdam.

 In the winter season Quirijn heads back to Opera North to star as Don Alfonso in their famous production of Mozart's Così fan tutte.
 This is the same Tim Albery production in which Quirijn featured as Guglielmo in 2009, his first at Opera North.